icon-lab/I2I-Mamba/README.md

   journal={arXiv:2405.14022}
 }
 ```
-For any questions, comments and contributions, please contact Omer Faruk Atli (faruk.atli[at]bilkent.edu.tr)
+For any questions, comments and contributions, please feel free to contact Omer Faruk Atli (faruk.atli[at]bilkent.edu.tr)

 ## Acknowledgments